 Filling

-- In a small bowl, whisk together the sugars, cinnamon, and salt.
+- In a small bowl, whisk together brown sugar, cinnamon, and kosher salt.
 Set aside.

 Biscuit Dough

-- Dump the dough out onto a lightly floured surface.
+- Dump the dough out onto a well floured surface.
 Using your hands, gently bring it all together into a rough square.
-Gently knead it 4 or 5 times to incorporate all the drier bits, but no more than that.
+Gently knead it 4 or 5 times to get a smooth surface.

 Assembly